department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-Look at the denial letter you received from your branch of service.
-Your letter will tell you how to file your appeal, and if you should use the TSGLI Appeal Request Form (Form SGLV 8600A).
+The denial letter you received from your branch of service tells you how to file your appeal—and if you should use the TSGLI Appeal Request Form (Form SGLV 8600A).

 </div>
 </div>